GUIDANCE NOTES ON MAINTAINING A PROFESSIONAL PORTFOLIO AND PROFILE

 THE PURPOSE OF KEEPING A PORTFOLIO

-The Hospital Play Staff Education Trust (HPSET) require registered Hospital Play Specialists (HPS) to meet certain criteria which will enable them to apply for re-registration every two years.
+The Healthcare Play Specialist Education Trust (HPSET) require registered Healthcare Play Specialists (HPS) to meet certain criteria which will enable them to apply for re-registration every two years.
 This is includes maintaining a continuous, up-to-date record of their CPD activities.

 Only a small number of Play Specialists will be required to send their profile to the HPSET for audit however when applying for re-registration, HPS must confirm that they have met the criteria for re-registration and have kept written evidence of this.

-As well as being a requirement for re-registration Hospital Play Specialists will find there are a number of benefits to be gained by keeping a portfolio.
+As well as being a requirement for re-registration Healthcare Play Specialists will find there are a number of benefits to be gained by keeping a portfolio.
 It will:

 - provide you with up to date information when applying for a job or training course.

 - provide written evidence of your professional development.